 The Premier edition ($54.99) is for taxpayers with substantial investments and rental property.
 As well as the services offered by the deluxe edition it also provides coverage for stocks, bonds, and other types of investment income (Schedule D).
 It also covers rental income (Schedule E), but it doesn’t offer support for self-employment and small business income (Schedule C).

-The Home and Business edition ($79.99) is designed for self-employed and small business owners.
+The Self-Employed edition ($89.99) is designed for self-employed and small business owners.
 As well as all the services offered by the Premier version, it also covers small-business tax deductions and asset depreciation (Schedule C).

 Only the free edition includes state returns.
 Customers who use any of the other packages must pay an additional $36.99 for state returns.